 45:40: Q&A Session

 The first gluten-free (GF) specific research published in the 1950s (3:00) spurred an ongoing exploration of the connections between specific protein elimination and neurological issues.
+Researchers have since realized that changes to the gut microbiome (via protein elimination and environmental factors) significantly impact immune response, mental health, and behavior.
 Barnhill highlights pivotal moments in the history of literature surrounding gluten-free and casein-free (GFCF) diets in autism (4:30).
-She cites a 2015 review article that stated that future research should identify subtypes of individuals who may or may not respond to GFCF diets (9:00).
+She cites a 2015 review article stating that future research should identify subtypes of individuals who may or may not respond to GFCF diets (9:00).
 To date, there have been no conclusive research studies that find a significant connection between GFCF diets and behavioral issues specific to autism (16:00).

-However, clinically the correlation cannot be ignored.
+However, clinical correlations cannot be ignored.
 Barnhill explains that we know certain individuals show behavior improvements on GFCF diets.
 Still, we do not know why (19:00).
-Therefore, research has shifted focus to the gut-brain reaction, altering microbiota, and how that affects what we do about dietary changes (17:30).
+Therefore, contemporary research has shifted focus to the gut-brain axis, a bidirectional communication pathway between the gut and the brain which integrates information from the nervous, endocrine, and immune systems.
+The speaker asserts that understanding this connection will greatly impact what we do about dietary changes (17:30).

 Current medical knowledge of GFCF diets stresses that dietary manipulation is as much about exclusion as it is about including correct nutrients in the right amounts (14:35).
 It is crucial to replace the proteins and fats in gluten and casein with the proper nutrients.
 Barnhill states that substituting gluten and casein with packaged and processed GFCF items is not a healthy solution.
 Diets should “include a rich diversity of other foods to build gut biome strength” (21:25).